African Things To Do

 • Experience Bamako city life

-Markets, local culture, and daily rhythm
+Markets, crafts, and daily rhythm

 • Explore Djenné heritage